 A long ride, capped with 360º views for 100 miles in every direction at the top of Morgan Butte.
 Oregon's Basin Range County is sparsely forested and even thinner on the crowds.
 You'll love the unique ecosystem, wildlife sightings, views, and fun-rolling backcountry singletrack.

-Need To Know
+Need to Know

-The first 10 miles are on pavement but it's flat and there's very little traffic near Paisley.
+The first 10.5 miles are on pavement but it's flat and there's very little traffic near Paisley.
 Besides, you'll be full from a big breakfast at the Paisley Homestead.
+Navigating isn't too difficult, but it's worth checking the MTB Project mobile app

-Then you hit the grinding 6 mile, 2,500' climb up a quiet forest road to the top of Morgan Butte.
-About halfway there's a nice cool, clean spring—your only water on the route until the river.
+In all, you'll climb 2,500' on these quiet forest roads to reach the top of Morgan Butte.
+About halfway up, there's a nice, cool and clean spring—your only water on the route until the river.
 Once at the top, take a break on the fire lookout's deck and enjoy the views.
 Pick out Mount Shasta, Abert Rim, and if you're lucky, the Three Sisters in the distance.

-Nearer the bottom you'll find a few sections with a little more pedaling than you'd like but no real climbs to speak of after the summit.
-Then it's a breeze of a 7 miles pedal slightly downhill on asphalt back to Paisley, where you can recoup at the Saloon or the nearby Summer Lake Hot Springs.
+Nearer the bottom, you'll find a few sections with a little more pedaling than you'd like, but no real climbs to speak of.
+Then it's a breezy pedal along seven miles of slightly downhill asphalt back to Paisley, where you can recoup at the Saloon or the nearby Summer Lake Hot Springs.

 History & Background

 This ride follows a section of the Fremont National Recreation trail built by the Youth Core in the 1990s.